CoboSafe: Force Measuring Systems for Collaborative Robots

 Force Measurement: CoboSafe-CBSF

 For each of the nine spring constants according to ISO/TS 15066, one aluminum made calibrated force transducer is immediately available and ready for measuring without any further preparation.
 The heart of the force transducer is the Piezo force sensor with linear-guided measuring mechanism which guarantees optimum measuring accuracy and reproducibility.
 The force gauge is equipped with integrated electronics for the evaluation and storage of the values measured.
 The storage capacity is up to 100 single measurements.
 The transient and quasi-static values are represented via the display and the force curve is rendered graphically.
-Data transfer is user friendly and wireless via Bluetooth®, or alternatively by USB interface.
+Data are transferred wireless or alternatively by USB interface.
 In this way, the force transducers are very easy to position and the data is immediately visible on the PC or another external display screen.

 Depending on the requirement and objective, a set with up to nine force transducers with different spring constants can be set up.
 The combination of the spring constants (K2) with one of the additional damping elements (K1) allows the biofidel properties to be configured according to ISO/TS 15066 and DGUV (German Social Accident Insurance) information „FB HM-080“.
 As a component for pressure measurement are either a simple scan pressure measurement method or a more demanding pressure measu-rement method based on electronic film sensors available.